methodin/Valid8/readme.markdown

 # Introduction

 Valid8 is a singleton validation class that will reduce the amount of bugs in your code that a result of unexpected values in functions or APIs.
 Currently it's designed to work with associative arrays ($_GET, $_POST, custom arrays etc...).
-A h
+A mostly complete example is below.

 	function my_function($params=array())
 	{